SALF211 - Income Tax Self Assessment Tax Returns: Other Taxpayer Obligations: Requirement to Keep Records on Which Return is Based

 Section 12B(4) and (4A)

-2.101AThere are exceptions to the general rule at para 2.101 and certain original documents must be retained (section 12B(4A)).
-This includes certificates of tax deducted and vouchers showing tax credits
+There are exceptions to the general rule in the paragraph above and certain original documents must be retained (section 12B(4A)).
+This includes certificates of tax deducted and vouchers showing tax credits.

 Penalty for failure to keep records as required